John is a retired librarian who writes articles based on material gleaned mainly from obscure books and journals.

 There is also plenty of evidence that the British performed and enjoyed good music all through the “barren” period of the late 18th and early 19th centuries.
 However, they relied on overseas composers to bring the music to them.
 Notable examples are Mozart, Haydn and Mendelssohn.

-Felix Mendelssohn made ten visits to England and/or Scotland between 1829 and 1847, and some of his best-known work (notably The Hebrides Overture and the Scottish Symphony) were inspired by his visits.
-His oratorio “Elijah” was commissioned by a Birmingham music festival and received its premiere in Birmingham Town Hall.
+Felix Mendelssohn made ten visits to England and/or Scotland between 1829 and 1847, and some of his best-known works (notably The Hebrides and the Scottish symphony) were inspired by his visits.
+His oratorio Elijah was commissioned by a Birmingham music festival and received its premiere in Birmingham Town Hall.
 His performances were always well received, not least by Queen Victoria.